davidadsit/bddtddfitnesse/README.md

 - Writing fixtures will help you define your API and help you find the rough spots in the API

 To run FitNesse:
-- cd into the packages/FitNesse directory
+- cd into: packages/FitNesse
-- java -jar fitnesse.jar -p 8000
+- execute: java -jar fitnesse.jar -p 8000
-- browse to localhost:8000
+- browse to: localhost:8000